CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Accessing encrypted sensitive data within SD Desktop

-This workflow is available only on Desktops **launched after November 4th 2021**.
+This workflow is available only on Desktops **launched after November 4th, 2021**.

 **SD Filesystem** is an application that allows you to access encrypted data stored in SD Connect from your Desktop.
-The encrypted files will be **visible in read only mode (similarly to opening a pdf file or streaming a YouTube video)**.
-This solution allows you to process big amout of data without the need of storing a copy of the files on your Desktop.
-If data have been encrypted with CSC public encryption key, the .c4gh  files will be automatically decrypted by the applciation.
+The encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
+This solution allows you to process large amounts of data without the need of storing any copy on your Desktop.
+If the files have been encrypted with CSC public encryption key, they will be automatically decrypted by the application.

-Once you are logged into your Desktop you can access encrypted data stored in SD Connect following these steps:
+Once you are logged into your Desktop you can access encrypted data stored in SD Connect by following these steps:

 * Open **SD Filesystem** (you can find the link to the application on your Desktop)

 * Insert your **CSC credentials** (username and password.
-Note: we disabled the copy/paste options for security reasons, thus you need to type in your password)
+Note: we disabled the copy/paste options for security reasons; thus you need to type in your password)

 * **Click on ok**.
-The application will create a **new folder called Projects** accessible **from your desktop or from the terminal**.
-Do not close or log out from SD Filesystem.
+The application will create a **new folder called Projects** accessible **from your desktop or from the terminal**. **Do not close or log out from SD Filesystem.**

 ![SD Connect Filesystem](https://user-images.githubusercontent.com/83574067/140088063-5c099842-de29-42f4-b6a7-178f5ba03d86.png)

 * From the Projects folder you can access subfolders named with your CSC project ID, from which you can visualize all the encrypted files stored in a specific bucket.